floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 + Investigate the merits and drawbacks of the modular monolith architecture in an existing codebase
 + Investigate the use of automated technologies to modularize a monolithic architecture

+The proposed solution adds value to the field of software engineering, and can be used as a base for future improvements regarding automated modularization of monolith codebases.

 == Motivation

 // Explanation about why and for whom the topic is relevant, and what the expected outcome of the thesis is